R2Northstar/NorthstarWiki/docs/faq.md

 ### Q: I get an error message saying something along the lines of "SSL connect error"

 A: We are unsure of what causes this, and are trying to figure out a solution for it.
 If you experience this, please reach out to us via a ticket on the Northstar Discord server to allow us to get more information on the issue

+### Q: Why is my game running so bad?

+A: This usually lies behind your computer's specs not being high enough in order to run the game, but can also be affected by EA App's overlay.
+You can disable this by going to and following the [disable EA overlay section](installing-northstar/troubleshooting.md#ea-overlay).